What Are the Dangers of Ignoring Back Pain?

 Pain Could Indicate a Serious Problem

-Lastly, it’s important not to ignore your back pain because it’s possible that it’s more than a mere muscle strain.
+Lastly, it’s important not to ignore your back pain because it may be more than a mere muscle strain.
 Back pain could be caused by problems that require the attention of a spine surgeon, such as a compression fracture, cervical radiculopathy, or spondylolisthesis.